Lorenzo Scott: Books, articles, and catalogs

 Schomberger Center for Research in Black Culture and Exhibitions International.
 2001.
 Testimony: Vernacular Art of the African-American South: The Ronald and June Shep Collection.
 Lorenzo Scott. p.
 136-137.
 Harry N. Abrams, Inc. New York, NY.

 Sellen, B.-C. and C. J. Johnson.
 1993.
 20th Century American Folk, Self Taught, and Outsider Art.
 Lorenzo Scott. p.
 259, 412–413.
 Neal-Schuman Publishers, Inc., New York, NY.

 Tarbell, Molly and Jan Petry (curators).
 Heaven + Hell, exhibition catalog, February 10 – June 30, Intuit, Chicago, IL (The art from the "Hell half" of the exhibition) and Loyola University Museum of Art (LUMA), Chicago, IL (The art from the "Heaven half" of the exhibition), 32 pages.
 It includes color photographs of two Lorenzo Scott paintings.
 The postcard announcing the exhibition featured a color photograph of a third Lorenzo Scott painting "God Expelling the Devil from Heaven".

 Two Lorenzo Scott paintings are illustrated in color in the catalog, and a third painting was features in color on the postcard sent to announce the exhibitions.

 University of Richmond Museums.
 2001.
 Point of View: American Folk Art from the William and Ann Oppenheimer Collection.
 Lorenzo Scott. p.
 57, 64.
 University of Richmond Museums, Richmond, VA.

-Video, Musical CD Cover, and Smithsonian Museum CD-ROM

-Daemon Records, Jesus Christ Superstar – A Resurrection, 1994.

-Musical CD (2 disks) by the Indigo Girls.
-The cover art is Lorenzo Scott's Jesus Christ Arisen from the Dead.

-Kansas City Public Television, Rare Visions and Roadside Revelations -- Peaches, Beaches, Gators and Grits, 2005.
-DVD, six complete episodes, one episode featured Lorenzo Scott; five other episodes featured other southern artists.

-Kennesaw State University video, Lorenzo Scott, 2003.

-27 minute color video produced by Susan Bull, Photography (Atlanta, Georgia) of the program January 9, 2003 at Kennesaw State University.
-The video featured talks by Ted Oliver and Lorenzo Scott and was at the opening of the exhibit "Black Folk Art of the American South" – works from the collection of Ann and Ted Oliver, January 9 – February 12, 2013.